-(A) "Action plan" means a plan developed by an ombudsman in conjunction with the client as part of the complaint-handling process.
-The plan shall include strategies and actions to be taken by the representative including target dates and a follow-up schedule.
+(A) "Action plan" means a plan developed by an ombudsman in conjunction with the consumer as part of the complaint-handling process.
+The plan includes strategies and actions to be taken by the representative including target dates.

-(B) "Advocacy" means planning, preparing, and conducting community education programs, training events, and legislative and other public relations contacts; influencing the formation, implementation, and outcome of public policy that affects consumers; representing consumers, both individually and collectively, to effect a positive change.
+(B) "Advocacy" means planning, preparing, and conducting community education programs, training events, and legislative and other public relations contacts; influencing the formation, implementation, and outcome of public policy affecting consumers; representing consumers, both individually and collectively, to effect a positive change.

 (C) "Affiliation" means being or having a parent, child, sibling, spouse, or household member who is a board member of, a consultant to, or has another relationship by which they may profit from a provider.

-(H) "Complaint case records" means those confidential records kept by the office of the long-term care ombudsman on complaints handled by the program.
+(G) "Complaint case records" means those confidential records kept by the office of the state long-term care ombudsman for complaints handled by the program.

-(J) "Complex complaint" means those complaints which involve a greater depth of investigation, including research and multiple contacts with provider staff or consumers, and which require the development of an action plan as a part of opening a case.
+(I) "Complex complaint" means a complaint involving a greater depth of investigation, including research and multiple contacts with provider staff or consumers, and which require the development of an action plan as a part of opening a case.

 (11) Any other health and social services provided to persons that allow them to retain their independence in their own homes or in community care settings.

-(M) "Core ombudsman services" means complaint handling; providing general information; providing advocacy services; providing public or community education and information; monitoring the implementation of laws; providing professional development for representatives of the office; establishing a presence in long-term care facilities with consumers and with long-term care providers; managing a volunteer program; program supervision; and program administration.
+(L) "Core ombudsman services" means complaint handling; providing general information; providing advocacy services; providing public or community education and information; monitoring the implementation of laws; providing professional development for representatives of the office; establishing a presence in long-term care facilities with consumers and with long-term care providers; managing volunteer resources; program supervision; and program administration.